TUI-NICR/panoptic-mapping/trained_models/README.md

 ./evaluate_application_networks.bash
 ```

-> We refer to the documentation of our [nicr-scene-analysis-datasets python package](https://github.com/TUI-NICR/nicr-scene-analysis-datasets/tree/v0.6.0/) for preparing the datasets.
+> We refer to the documentation of our [nicr-scene-analysis-datasets python package](https://github.com/TUI-NICR/nicr-scene-analysis-datasets/tree/v0.7.0/) for preparing the datasets.

+> Use `--instances-version panopticndt` when preparing the SUNRGB-D dataset
+  with nicr-scene-analysis-datasets to reproduce reported results.